-If you have applied for Advanced Standing it may take 4 - 6 weeks to be processed.
-If you have made an application and it is affecting your ability to enrol, you should contact Student Administration (opens in a new window) in the first instance.
-You should refer to the application receipt and the website if the outcome is affecting your ability to enrol.
+If you have applied for Transfer Credit it may take 4 - 6 weeks to be processed.
+If you have made an application and it is affecting your ability to enrol, you should contact Student Central (opens in a new window) in the first instance.
+You should refer to the application receipt and the website if the outcome is affecting your ability to register.

 If you are unsuccessful in contacting the relevant areas you can contact the CRU for advice.

 Progression and exclusion